 The link will use residential roads to provide a quiet and pleasant route for pedestrians and cyclists, connecting the new Walnut Bridge and the Bedford Wharf area to Guildford College.

 The scheme will include the provision of directional signs, new controlled crossings and the provision of off-road cycle facilities.

-4. Millbrook Car Park
+4. Millbrook Car Park (complete)